3DPrintDemon/BTT-Relay-v1.2-Moonraker_INSTANT_Power-On-Button/README.md

 # BTT_Relay_v1.2_Moonraker_Instant_Power_On_Button_for_Klipper
 How to add a physical power on button that needs only a single push to re-power your Klipper Printer using the BTT Power Relay v1.2!
 Normally with this relay in the power off state you need to switch back on the `Printer Power` GPIO pin then toggle the `Reset Power` pin.
-This method below requires only one quick push of a physical momentary button mounted on the printer or enclouser becuase Moonraker will now both pins at the same time for you!
+This method below requires only one quick push of a physical momentary button mounted on the printer or enclouser becuase Moonraker will now activate both pins at the same time for you!
 Magic!

 ## To Use BTT Relay v1.2 As A Moonraker Power Device